robertgrapffel/rxjs-angular-practice/README.md

 ## 2.)
 Medium exercise

-- Display all users that are not in userNotToBeShown in a table <br>
+- Display all users that are not in userNotToBeShown in a table
   - The table should contain fild id and name
 - When I click on a user I want to see in an alert the age of that user and in what category of age that user is
   - You should not request the whole age database you should just get the value that you are need it